green64/news-scraper/README.md

 I worked on this project probably more than any to date.
 But I learned so much.
 When it comes to databases, I think I actually prefer working with MySQL because it's strict.
 I never thought I'd say this but I like structure (when it comes to databases anyway)!

-Have fun checking out the app, and be sure to save an article to see that marvelous save route in action!
+Have fun checking out the app, and be sure to save an article &mdash; then delete it &mdash; to see those marvelous routes in action!